-In the World Development Report the direct link between citizen and service providers is called the “short route” to improving service delivery.
-Actions are direct and can instantly improve the service delivery.
+In the World Development Report, the direct link between citizen and service providers is called the “short route” to improving service delivery.
+Actions are direct and can instantly improve service delivery.
 To improve the short route, community-based tools have been promoted and supported by the World Bank as well as increasingly by civil society actors.
-In Ethiopia, for instance, in 2017 the Worldbank supports 42 national NGOs in 25% of all districts to implement social accountability measures, where groups use community score cards and citizen report cards to improve the local governance of critical services.
+In Ethiopia, for instance, in 2017 the Worldbank supports 42 national NGOs in 25% of all districts to implement social accountability measures, where groups use community scorecards and citizen report cards to improve the local governance of critical services.

 However, community tools can only improve existing services.
-For organizations like Welthungerhilfe it is also important to support processes and national organizations to influence and help improving the overall policy framework related to the Right to Food and other human rights.
-This indirect and lengthier way is referred to the “long route” in the World Development Report.
-Through Campaigning, evidence-based advocacy, and where possible through capacity development of state actors, we aim influencing the state and in turn improving policies and service delivery.
+For organizations like Welthungerhilfe, it is also important to support processes and national organizations to influence and help to improve the overall policy framework related to the Right to Food and other human rights.
+This indirect and lengthier way is referred to as the “long route” in the World Development Report.
+Through Campaigning, evidence-based advocacy, and where possible through capacity development of state actors, we aim to influence the state and in turn improving policies and service delivery.

 What will you find in our toolbox?